-Dominik Zechner’s research and teaching are informed by various fields and disciplines including (comparative) literature, philosophy, philology, political theory, theories of education, media studies, and psychoanalysis.
+Dominik Zechner’s research and teaching are informed by various fields and disciplines including (comparative) literature, philosophy, philology, political theory, theories of education, media studies, cultural analysis, and psychoanalysis.

 Zechner’s wider research and teaching interests include: 19th and 20th century philosophy; German-speaking and comparative literature; literary theory and criticism; philosophy of language; philology, rhetoric, hermeneutics, and deconstruction; theories of pedagogy and pedagogical narratives; modern prose styles (Musil, Th.
-Mann, Doderer, Bernhard); postwar poetry (Celan, Brinkmann, Jandl); pop culture and pop literature; and contemporary literature.
+Mann, Doderer, Bernhard); postwar poetry (Celan, Brinkmann, Jandl); pop culture, pop music, pop literature; and contemporary literature.
+His research has appeared in differences, Journal of Romance Studies, Oxford Literary Review, The German Quarterly, The Yearbook of Comparative Literature, Translation & Literature, Triëdere, Zeitschrift für Literaturwissenschaft und Linguistik, and other venues.

 Post-doctoral Research Fellowship, Pembroke Center, Brown University, 2019–20